Kaikōura: Early Māori history

-Māori have long been resident in Kaikōura and archeological evidence of moa bones suggesting that they hunted moa there.
-After the moa numbers declined, Kaikōura was still an attractive place to live with its abundance of sea food.
-Ngāi Tahu had been resident in the Kaikoura area since at least 1670.
+Māori have long been resident in Kaikōura, and archaeological evidence of moa bones indicates that they hunted moa there.
+After the moa numbers declined, Kaikōura was still an attractive place to live because of its abundance of seafood.
+The Ngāi Tahu iwi have been resident in the Kaikōura area since at least 1670.
 Numerous pā sites are located around Kaikōura.
 The numbers vary between 14 and 40.

 Captain James Cook saw Kaikōura in 1770 but did not land there.
-He reported seeing four double hulled canoes approaching HMS Endeavour containing 57 Māori.
+He reported seeing four double-hulled canoes approaching HMS Endeavour containing 57 Māori.

-In 1827 or 1828, Kaikōura was the site of a battle between the Ngāti Toa (led by Te Rauparaha) and Ngāi Tahu.
+In 1827–1828, Kaikōura was the site of the battle of Niho Maaka, between musket-armed Ngāti Toa (led by Te Rauparaha) and the Ngāti Kurī people of Ngāi Tahu.
 Several hundred Ngāi Tahu were killed or captured.
-Ngāi Tahu were surprised by the Ngati Toa raiding party as they were expecting a visit from Ngāti Kahungunu with whom they were friends.
+Ngāi Tahu were surprised by the Ngāti Toa raiding party, as they were expecting a visit from the Ngāti Kahungunu sub-tribe Tū-te-pākihi-rangi, with whom they were friends.
+Only those Ngāti Kurī who fled to the hills survived.
+The name of the battle comes from a threat made by Rerewaka, one of the Kaikōura chiefs, who said he would slit Te Rauparaha's belly with a shark tooth (niho maaka) if he came south.

 Whaling stations

 A whaling station was first established by Robert Fyffe in 1842 at Kaikōura.
 The Fyffe family was the first European family to settle in Kaikōura.
 John Guard and his family joined Fyffe sometime between 1844 and 1846.
 40 men were employed at the whaling station initially.
 In 1845, he purchased a second whaling station at South Bay.
 This second whaling station (Fyffe's Village) became the commercial centre of Kaikōura until 1867.
 Fyffe diversified into shipping and farming due to the decline in whale numbers.
 The Marlborough Express newspaper commented in 1866 that "whales seemed to have abandoned coming to Kaikōura".
 The whaling stations continued until 1922.

-Mt.
-Fyffe owes its name to the Fyffe family.
-The cottage that the Fyffe family lived in, built in 1842, still stands, and is now a tourist attraction operated by Heritage New Zealand.
+Mount Fyffe owes its name to the Fyffe family.
+The cottage where the Fyffe family lived, built in 1842, still stands.
+The area surrounding the house, including Avoca Point, has been listed as a Historic Area by Heritage New Zealand.
 The construction of the cottage is unusual in that the supporting foundations of the house are made of whalebone.